gradvohl/YAPTT/syncThreads/mutexAndSemaphorExamples/README.md

 ## Problem description and the strategy to solve it
 The problem is to search for the maximum value in an array of 40 non-ordered random integers.
 Therefore, we will divide the array into four partitions and let each thread calculates the highest value in the partition assigned to it.

 In the end, each thread compares its highest integer found with a shared variable (a structure) that handles the highest integer found so far and its position in the array.
-After all the threads finish, the main thread will print the highest integer and its position in the array.
+Finally, after all the threads finish, the main thread will print the highest integer and its position in the array.

 As the reader may suspect, that shared variable is a **critical region**.
 Therefore, we should create a **mutual exclusion zone** around this critical region to ensure that only one thread at a time will query and, if necessary, change the value of this variable.